 This Detailed Process Map can be further used for other projects by the project team.
 It should be saved and reviewed at various times throughout the BIM Implementation process.
 Throughout the project, detailed process maps should be updated periodically to reflect the actual workflows implemented on the project.
-Additionally, after the project is completed, it may be helpful to review the process maps to compare the actual process used versus the planned process.
-It is likely that the detailed process maps can be used on future projects.
+Additionally, after project completion, it may be helpful to review the process maps to compare the actual process used versus the planned process.
+Detailed process maps can likely be used on future projects.
 Please reference Figure 3-5 for an example of a Detailed BIM Use Process Map.